djw11192/project1/README.md

 As a player, I can choose game modes with more diverse scoring systems.

-As a player, I can choose between a random dealing of chips or drafting players
+As a player, I can choose between a random dealing of chips or drafting players.